 June 2 is National Rocky Road Day.

 According to the holiday site Punchbowl, “In 1929 after the stock market crash, a man named William Dreyer (the founder of Dreyer Ice Cream) calmed his Black Thursday nerves by creating the original rocky road.
 He mixed chunky almonds, mini marshmallows, and delicious milk chocolate ice cream to create a new ice cream flavor that would make people smile despite the tough economic times.”
-(Dreyer, incidentally, hailed from the city in which I reside, Oakland, California; I live in the birthplace of rocky road!)
+(Incidentally, this took place in Oakland, California, which just happens to be where I live!)

 National Rocky Road Day is apparently intended to celebrate the ice cream flavor only.
 But why limit yourself?
 Other products also bear the name “rocky road”—such as rocky road fudge, Rocky Road candy bars, and, for a brief time in the 1980s, Rocky Road Cereal.

 General Mills introduced the short-lived Rocky Road Cereal in 1986.
-In case “sweetened corn cereal with marshmallows covered with a chocolate-flavored coating and nuts” wasn’t enough to appeal to kids, the company also used a fun cartoon rock band to market it: Choco, a guitar-playing chocolate puff; Van, same thing, but vanilla; and singer Marsha Marshmallow.
+In case “sweetened corn cereal with marshmallows covered with a chocolate-flavored coating and nuts” wasn’t enough to appeal to kids, the company also used a fun cartoon rock band to market it.
+The group consisted of Choco, a guitar-playing chocolate puff; Van, same thing, but vanilla; and singer Marsha Marshmallow.
 Marsha, Marsha, Marsha!

 Rocky Road Cereal commercial (1980s)